 5. Mahoosuc Trail – 27.3 miles w/ 10,750 feet of elevation gain

 The Mahoosuc Trail is a remote and wild trail that spans the entire Mahoosuc mountain range from Gorham, NH to the old firetower on Old Speck Mountain in Grafton Notch.
 Most of the trail coincides with the Appalachian Trail, except a short section to the south that follows the path of the “Old AT” up to Mt Hayes and the intersection of the Centennial Trail.
 While the total elevation of the trail is relatively low, don’t underestimate the difficulty of hiking it.
 The trail climbs up and down many smaller mountains, through alpine areas and across bogs, as it threads its way north.
 Expect rain, mud, and bugs.
 Lots of each.

 While the Mahoosuc Trail is accessible using side paths if you want to hike a section at a time, backpacking it is the most efficient way to complete a full traverse.
-Be conservative in how many miles you plan to hike per day because it’s tough going with a fully loaded backpack.
+Be conservative in how many miles you plan to hike per day because it’s tough-going with a fully loaded backpack.
 Timing your trip is also important.
 Deep snow can linger into June along the northern end of the trail.
-By late October, nighttime temperatures also begin to plummet. heralding the start of winter in the north country, and limiting the weather window where you can comfortably hike this trail to just a few short month each year.
+By late October, nighttime temperatures also begin to plummet, heralding the start of winter in the north country, and limiting the weather window where you can comfortably hike this trail to just a few short months each year.

 More Tough Trails…